TwentyPorts/Web-Dev-For-Beginners-Projects/README.md

 Solutions for https://github.com/microsoft/Web-Dev-For-Beginners

-With extra features added as practice
+With extra features added as practice and screenshots for modified projects